When it comes to skincare actives, it can be confusing when you are trying to decide which ones to use for your skincare issues and concerns.

-Affordable Niacinamide Serum: The Ordinary Niacinamide 10% + Zinc 1%
+The Ordinary Niacinamide 10% + Zinc 1%

 This serum is formulated to reduce the look of blemishes and congestion.
 It also contains Zinc PCA (zinc salt of pyrrolidone carboxylic acid) to balance visual sebum activity.

 One of The Ordinary’s best-selling products, this serum also helps to brighten and even skin tone.
-It’s especially good for oily and acne-prone skin types as it helps to balance sebum production.
+It’s especially good for oily and acne-prone skin as it helps to balance sebum production.

 Related Post: The Ordinary “B” Oil Review

-Salicylic Acid Skincare Products
+Salicylic Acid Skincare Products To Try

 This treatment is a customer favorite since it unclogs pores, minimizes the look of enlarged pores, exfoliates dead skin cells, and brightens skin while evening out skin tone.

-This leave-on formula contains 2% BHA in the form of salicylic acid.
+The leave-on formula contains 2% BHA in the form of salicylic acid.
 Perfect for dull complexions and for those who deal with acne, oily skin, and breakouts.

 If you are looking for a salicylic acid treatment for your body, Paula’s Choice Weightless Body Treatment 2% BHA gently exfoliates layers of dead skin on your body with 2% salicylic acid.

 Related Post: The Best Body Lotions for Crepey Skin on Arms and Legs

-Affordable Salicylic Acid Treatment: The Ordinary Salicylic Acid 2% Masque
+The Ordinary Salicylic Acid 2% Masque

 This rinse-off mask contains 2% salicylic acid to remove dead skin cells from oily and acne prone skin.
 It also contains charcoal and clays to deep clean, unclog pores and remove impurities.

 This rinse-off masque can be used once or twice a week on dry skin.
 It should not be left on for more than 10 minutes.

 Final Thoughts on Using Salicylic Acid with Niacinamide

-Just be mindful of the pH of the salicylic acid and niacinamide formulas, since using an exfoliating acid-like salicylic acid will lower the pH of your skin, making the pH environment incompatible with a higher pH product like niacinamide.
+Be mindful of the pH of the salicylic acid and niacinamide formulas since using an exfoliating acid-like salicylic acid will lower your skin’s pH, making the pH environment incompatible with a higher pH product like niacinamide.